 Rural communities also face unique challenges—geography, climate, demographics, and more.
 These challenges can’t be solved with cookie-cutter approaches.
 Local leaders are tackling them head-on, making the most of the outdated tools available.

-This election, FCM is calling on all federal parties to commit to building a "rural lens" into the heart of the federal government—bringing rural realities to the table, and modernizing federal tools to empower rural leaders to build better lives.
+FCM is calling on Parliament to commit to building a "rural lens" into the heart of the federal government—bringing rural realities to the table, and modernizing federal tools to empower rural leaders to build better lives.

 Rural issues matter to us all.
 If Canada is going to reach its full potential, every community needs the right tools and opportunities to thrive.